 Using crowdsourcing to make wine label history searchable and accessible

-Label This was a project designed to use crowd sourcing to add value to one of the library’s more interesting local collections.
-A set of wine labels collected by Maynard Amermine during his time at the University.
+Label This was a project designed to use crowdsourcing to add value to one of the library’s more interesting local collections: a set of wine labels collected by Maynard Amerine during his time at the university.
 The Label This project helped inform the library on the technical and social requirements for enhancing the information from our collections.

 Who was Maynard Amerine?